code...

 Top 10 Trade Partners of Africa

 Moving on to Africa's top 10 trade partners, the continent maintains key trade relationships with various global players.
 China has consistently ranked as Africa's largest trade partner, followed by Italy, which continues to expand its economic ties with several African nations.
-The top 10 trade partners of Africa in 2022 include:
+The top 10 trade partners of Africa in 2023 according to Africa trade data include:

 • Sample Data